koute/bytehound/docs/src/memory_leak_analysis.md

 This indeed looks promising.
 But let's clean in up a little first.

 What's with the peak right at the end?
-Well, we asked for allocations which were *not deallocated until 98% of the runtime has elapsed*, so naturally those short lived allocations from near the end which were also deallocated after that time will still be included.
+Well, we asked for allocations which were *only leaked or deallocated after 98% of the runtime has elapsed*, so naturally those short lived allocations from near the end which were also deallocated after that time will still be included.